OneFS Secure Snapshots and SnapshotIQ Locks

 system_created A privileged action approval request was auto created by the system or not.

-zone_id Zone id of MPA request created.
+zone_id Multi-tenant access zone ID of MPA request created.

 If a privileged action fails to execute despite an approved request, it is necessary to verify whether the approval has expired.
 For troubleshooting purposes, diagnostic logs related to MPA can be found in the PAPI logs (/var/log/isi_papi_d.log).
 A fair amount of detail and context is captured by default without the need to increase logging verbosity.
 For example, the following secure snaphshot delete request, which includes snap ID, warning message, MPA request ID, URI info, error codes, etc: